balodi-shashank/currency-exchanger/README.md

 *   Used `Interceptors` to simulate backend-less login functionality while using HTTP request.

+*   `Custom preloading startegy` we can keep incase we have multiple modules.

 *   App designed from scratch with the inspiration of the bootstrap principles with Mobile first approach.

 *   Modular components created for reusing components elsewhere to improve modularity in the app.